-investigating seasonal variations in sea ice concentration from an animation
+investigating seasonal variations in sic from an animation

 A technique commonly used by scientists to visualize data collected over time is called animation.
 Each image in a stack is displayed automatically, and in sequence, to give the impression of a movie.